Things You Didn’t Know about Eggs

 Egg production and consumption

 Approximately 1.2 trillion eggs are produced each year.
-On average, one person consumes about 173 eggs per year and, though it may seem hard to believe, about 40% of the eggs produced around the world are consumed in China.
+On average, one person consumes about 173 eggs per year and, though it may seem hard to believe, the Chinese eat about 40% of all eggs!

 How many eggs does a hen produce?